mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

     }

 The stack token itself is zero sized so it occupies no space.
-It also isn't `Send` and `Sync` but that shouldn't matter that much.
-What matters is that it cannot be safely constructed.
-The way to get one is the `stack_token!` macro:
+It also is `!Send` and `!Sync`.
+That it's `!Sync` is important.
+There are two things that matter: one is that this type cannot be safely constructed.
+The only way to get one is the `stack_token!` macro:

 .. sourcecode:: rust